Umar25iOS/Dynamic/README.md

 Then, go to File > Packages > Resolve Package Versions.
 Step 4: Run the App
 Select an iOS Simulator.
-Press Cmd + R to build and run the project.
+Press Cmd + R to build and run the project/app.

 ---
 ## 📸 Screenshots